Vegan Vitamin D3 & K2

 Other Ingredients: Arabic Gum, Corn Syrup, Sodium Ascorbate), Microcrystalline Cellulose, HPMC (vegetable cellulose, capsule shell).

-- Take 1 capsule daily with food as a food supplement or as directed by a practitioner.
+- Take 1 capsule daily with food as a food supplement or as directed by your healthcare practitioner.
+Do not exceed the recommended daily intake.

-- Consider 1-3 capsules daily in winter months.
+- Consider 1-3 capsules daily during the winter months.

 - Brand: Ancient Purity.